 Colette completed a MSc in Mental Health Recovery and Social Inclusion in 2019, providing a theoretical knowledge and credibility to complement her lived experience.

-Colette has co-developed two SABP networks - a Peer Support Network, supporting staff who use lived experience in their role and a Trust Network called ‘Connect’, for staff who experience emotional and psychological needs that may affect them in the workplace.
+Colette has co-developed two SABP networks - a Lived Experience Staff Network, supporting staff who use lived experience in their role and a Trust Network called ‘Connect’, for staff experiencing emotional and psychological needs that may affect them in the workplace.

 Nominated Governors